-- 1. Each ECG is checked for quality of data in Halifax. - 2.
+- 1. Each ECG is checked for quality of data in Edmonton. - 2.
 The technician number and Performance Grade Level (Appendix F) of each ECG is included in the data file that is sent to the Coordinating Center each month. - 3.
 The Coordinating Center reports these findings to the Field Centers. - 4.
 Each MAC PC is calibrated quarterly.
-Procedures are in Appendix U.
+Procedures are in Appendix S.

-3.1.3 Halifax ECG Computer Center
+3.1.3 Edmonton ECG Computer Center

 - 1. The ECG Coding Center will establish a test file containing approximately 25 ECGs from each field center, for a total of 100, enriched as to ECG abnormality.
 This file will be established in collaboration with the Coordinating Center. - 2.
-Every other week, 5 ECGs from this test file will be transmitted to Halifax as a normal clinic transmission.
+Every other week, 5 ECGs from this test file will be transmitted to Edmonton as a normal clinic transmission.
 The procedure is as follows: Valid ARIC QC phantom IDs are provided to the Coding Center by the Coordinating Center, along with matched IDs from the test file.
 The editing function of the MAC 12 is to be used to create a record for each phantom ID by copying the record of the matched test file ID and replacing the original ID with the matched QC phantom ID.
-The original acrostic will also be replaced with ersatz data.
-Procedures for this are documented in Appendices R and S. - 3.
-In the event of hardware or software changes at the Halifax ECG Computer Center, the entire test set will be transmitted to Halifax, and the results of processing this retransmission compared to the original results to verify that the computer changes have not altered the computer processing of the ARIC ECG data.
+The original acrostic will also be replaced with ersatz data. - 3.
+In the event of hardware or software changes at the Edmonton ECG Computer Center, the entire test set will be transmitted to Edmonton, and the results of processing this retransmission will be compared to the original results to verify that the computer changes have not altered the computer processing of the ARIC ECG data.